sindresorhus/Gifski/readme.md

 #### How can I run multiple conversions at the same time?

+This is unfortunately not supported in the app itself, but you can do it from the Shortcuts app using the shortcut action that comes with the app.

-This is unfortunately not supported.
-However, if you know how to run a terminal command, you could run `open -na Gifski` multiple times to open multiple instances of Gifski, where each instance can convert a separate video.
+If you know how to run a terminal command, you could also run `open -na Gifski` multiple times to open multiple instances of Gifski, where each instance can convert a separate video.
 You should not have the editor view open in multiple instances though, as changing the quality, for example, will change it in all the instances.

 #### Is it possible to convert from WebM?